country-regions/react-country-region-selector/NOTES.md

 - `yarn nx dep-graph` -> dependency graph
 - `nx run-many --target=build --all` - runs the build command on everything in the repo

-- After this refactor, it's allllmost so generic it could be used for react-native.
+- After this refactor, it's allllmost become so generic it could be used for react-native or with react-select etc.